2020 Vault Rankings

 Punching Above its Weight

 That’s not to say Cahill’s a one-trick pony, though.
 The firm has also forged a reputation as a formidable house for litigation.
-Some of Cahill’s notable recent clients include Barclays, Brookfield Asset Management, Credit Suisse, Deustche Bank, S&P Global, Time Warner Cable, and the Audit Committee of Walmart.
+Some of Cahill’s notable recent clients include Barclays, Brookfield Asset Management, Credit Suisse, Deutsche Bank, S&P Global, Time Warner Cable, and the Audit Committee of Walmart.
 The firm is known for its strong securities litigation and white collar defense practice in the U.S. and London, with a caseload that includes high-profile litigations and investigations relating to structured products and derivatives, benchmark rates, “dark pools,” and high-frequency trading.
 The firm also has a thriving internal investigations practice, including high-profile representations of companies, boards, and audit committees covering a wide array of issues, including the Foreign Corrupt Practices Act, money laundering, and international sanctions compliance.
+The firm is also known for its First Amendment work.

 80 Pine Street